matbesancon/hugo-site/content/post/2020-01-23-discrete-diff.markdown

 where the whole journey from 0 to a constraint solver is documented.

 [^1]: [The simple essence of automatic differentiation](http://conal.net/papers/essence-of-ad/), Conal Elliott, Proceedings of the ACM on Programming Languages (ICFP), 2018
 [^2]: I believe a pure-Julia solver could be made as fast as a C/C++ solver, but developing solvers is an enormous amount of work and micro-optimizations, tests on industrial cases.
-The new [HiGHS](https://highs.dev) solver however shows that one can get pretty good results by developping a linear solver from scratch with all modern techniques already baked in.
+The new [HiGHS](https://highs.dev) solver however shows that one can get pretty good results by developing a linear solver from scratch with all modern techniques already baked in.